 Chartered Manager Degree Apprenticeship (Social Change) - Project Support Apprentice

-- Working on supervised work-based projects
+- Working on supervised work-based projects within a key business area

 - Contributing to the development and improvement of our business processes and procedures